rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.Api/README.md

 #TODO mention running PatientsApiTests, what could be added, tests directly for the service layer, mocking out storage, more test data - overhead of starting the web server - curl tests overlap a bit

+#TODO there are some compile warnings in the C# test code which could be attended to.